Attendance Matters at Anston Brook!

 - If a child or young person is not collected within 30 minutes of the end of the school day or after school activity and school cannot contact a parent/carer or other named contact person, school has a duty to contact the Local Authority call centre or Social Care duty officer to refer the child to a place of safety.

-Please contact Mr Cotton on 01909 550599 for any queries regarding your child’s attendance.
+Please contact Miss Armstrong on 01909 550599 for any queries regarding your child’s attendance.

-Mr Cotton is Head of School and has responsibility for monitoring attendance in school.
-If Mr Cotton is unavailable, Mrs Marshall will be able to help.
+Miss Armstrong is Head Teacher of School and has responsibility for monitoring attendance in school.
+If Miss Armstrong is unavailable, Mrs Marshall will be able to help.

 Please ring the school number 01909 550599 before 9:30am and let the office know the reason for your child’s absence.
 If the line is busy you can leave a message on the answer machine, please state the nature of the illness in the message.
 For persistent illness, you may be asked for a doctor’s note or medical appointment card.
 Please be aware that you must contact the school every day to report the absence, not just on the first day.